 Share client features and/or success stories.

 Depending on your type of business, this example might include sharing UGC (user generated content) or creating your own features.
 For example, a clothing boutique can increase interest in their products by sharing UGC of customers wearing their clothes.

-Now let’s look at useful conversion-based social media goals for business.
+Now let’s look at useful conversion-based social media goals for businesses.

 4. Increasing Website Traffic

 For most companies, the goal of driving traffic to a website is a key piece of the online sales funnel.
-Because, their website often represents the step right before purchase (conversion).
+This is because the website often represents the step right before purchase (conversion).

 All social media marketing efforts present traffic opportunities.

-Though some platforms make it easier than others to direct users to your website, the most effective campaigns always have some kind of call to action (CTA) included throughout the content.
+Though some platforms make it easier than others to direct users to your website, the most effective social media campaigns always have some kind of call to action (CTA) included throughout the content.

-Facebook and Twitter make it incredibly simple to direct people onto your website as they do not restrict outbound links.
+Facebook and Twitter make it incredibly simple to direct people to your website as they do not restrict outbound links.